freqtrade/freqtrade/README.md

 $ docker start freqtrade
 ```

-With the above setup you do not need to rebuild the image for configuration
+You do not need to rebuild the image for configuration
 changes, it will suffice to edit `config.json` and restart the container.

 #### Contributing